RMI-PACTA/workflow.data.preparation/README.md

 7. **Build Docker image**
     The cloned git repo in the home directory, and mounted directories should sill be in place after logging in again.
-    Additionally, `azureuser` should be part of the `docker` group. you can confirm this with
+    Additionally, `azureuser` should be part of the `docker` group. you can confirm this with:

     ```sh
     groups